 These are just a sampling of the many roles available to those on an engineering management career path.
 Actual titles and responsibilities vary, as each organization may apply a different title based on their internal requirements.

-Career-Focused Education at UCLA
+Pursue a Career-Focused Education at UCLA

 The UCLA Samueli School of Engineering built the online engineering management degree with the needs of businesses in mind.
 Our curriculum incorporates guidance from an industrial advisory board, which ensures that graduates have in-demand skills in technical problem-solving, data-driven decision making, analytics and business communication.